Agile-IoT/agile-security/README.md

 This component offers an oauth2 server which in turn can rely on third party Identity Providers (IdPs) to authenticate users in AGILE.
 Currently, AGILE IDM supports the authorization code flow of Oauth2.
 As a result, every application acting as a relying party (using AGILE IDM as identity provider), must be first registered with AGILE IDM.
-For more information please see the user authentication chapter (https://github.com/Agile-IoT/agile-idm-web-ui/blob/master/docs/authentication.md)
+For more information please see the user authentication chapter (https://github.com/Agile-IoT/agile-idm-web-ui/blob/master/docs/authentication.md).

+Given that AGILE IDM behaves as an Oauth2 provider (for authorization code grants), we will cover two topics to introduce how user authentication works.
+Fist of all, we clarify how the authorization grant, and sencond.

 ## Authorization Code and Access Token Flow